shopware/docs/resources/guidelines/code/core/domain-exceptions.md

-{% hint style="info" %}
-This document represents core guidelines and has been mirrored from the core in our Shopware 6 repository.
-You can find the original version [here](https://github.com/shopware/platform/blob/trunk/code/core/domain-exceptions.md)
-{% endhint %}

 # Domain exceptions

 To ensure a consistent exception handling, we introduced domain exceptions.
 These domain exceptions are a separate exception class for each domain within shopware.
 These classes are used as a factory for all exceptions within the domain.
 The __construct of the DomainException is set to `private`, so that only the factory methods can create an instance.